Designing the Workflow

 • The Preview option is available in multiple steps.
 Use it to view how the configured portal design will appear on a PC, tablet, or mobile device.

-• When you select any added plugin tile on the Workflow Designer, a three-dot icon appears on the upper right-hand corner.
+• When you select any added plugin tile on the Workflow Designer, a three-dot icon appears in the upper-right corner.
 Hover your cursor over to access the (edit), (preview), and (delete) icons.
-You can delete a single step or all of the steps (children) under it.
+You can delete by clicking Delete Step Only or Delete Step and Children.

 Workflow Designer Icons Overview

-3. In the Actions Library tab, hover your cursor over Acceptable Use Policy (AUP) from the User Interaction section and click Add.
+• Hover your cursor over Acceptable Use Policy (AUP) and click Add.

 The Acceptable Use Policy (AUP) sidebar is displayed.